 But scientists are developing new methods to detect and identify these drugs while ensuring the safety of law enforcement officers, first responders and forensic chemists.

 In the shadow of COVID-19, an older epidemic continues to rage.
-More than 81,000 people died of drug overdoses in the United States in the 12 months ending last May.
-That is the highest number ever recorded and a nearly 20% increase from the same period one year before.
+More than 93,000 people died of drug overdoses in the United States in 2020.
+That is the highest number ever recorded and a 29% increase from the year before.

 This spike in deaths is being driven by fentanyl, a synthetic opioid that mimics the effects of heroin but is up to 50 times more potent.
 A graph of the overdose statistics from the Centers for Disease Control and Prevention shows the line for fentanyl turning sharply up starting in 2014.
 It’s been rising steeply ever since.